metrique/laravel-cdnify/README.md

 #### Set a local path and get the full CDN path.
 `$cdnify->path('/some/static/resource.jpg')->toString();`

-### Config

-Config defaults can be configured by editing `config/cdnify.php` in your main application directory.

-You can publish the  `config/cdnify.php` config file to your application config directory by running `php artisan vendor:publish --tag="cdnify-config"`

 ### CDNify
 $cdnify is automatically registered for use in all Laravel views.

 `$cdnify->defaults();` If *environments*, *elixir* or *roundRobin* settings are changed, this will discard the changes in favour of the config settings.